sassoftware/model-management-resources/addons/picklezip-mm/README.md

 ## Overview

-The goal of this package is to provide users with a straight forward method to import trained Python models into SAS Model Manager and Open Model Manager.
+The goal of this package is to provide users with a straight forward method to import trained Python models into SAS Model Manager and SAS Open Model Manager.
 In order to complete this task, the package completes the following:

 * Writes `.JSON` files needed for SAS Open Model Manager to read in the model information, which includes the following files:
   * fileMetadata.json specifies the file roles for the names of the input and output variables files, the Python score code file, and the Python pickle file